-Textile fibres are divided into natural fibres and man-made fibres.
-As a result of industrial development and the growth of the global population, fibre usage has continuously increased around the world – the volume of man-made fibres meanwhile outnumbers that of other fibres.
+Textile fibres are divided into natural fibres and synthetic fibres.
+As a result of industrial development and the growth of the global population, fibre usage has continuously increased around the world – the volume of synthetic fibres meanwhile outnumbers that of other fibres.

 The group of natural fibres includes all fibres of natural origin.
 This includes plant fibres like cotton or hemp, animal fibres like wool, angora or silk, but also mineral fibres like asbestos.

 Wool is the classic among the natural functional yarns.
 Due to its thermal and moisture-regulating properties, its anti-static behaviour, high flame retardancy and natural self-cleaning ability, this yarn continues to stand out among the myriad synthetic fibres.
 Kobleder is in a position to offer certified yarns, for example with GOTS certification, which is well known in the fashion industry.

 Tencel® is a regenerated fibre sourced from natural raw materials using chemical processes.
 Only wood from sustainable forestry practices is used to produce it.
 Lenzing produces this fibre of the future with the utmost resource efficiency and a closed production cycle.
 It is not only environmentally friendly and economical but also produced right on our doorstep in Upper Austria.